balena-io-examples/aws-iot-provision/README.md

 ## Setup and Testing
 ### AWS IoT Core setup
-You must define an AWS policy that describes the permissible messaging between IoT Core and the balena device.
-See the IoT Core policy [documentation](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policies.html), and `doc/policy.json` for an example.
+You must define an AWS IoT policy that describes the permissible messaging operations between IoT Core and a balena device.
+Provisioning attaches this policy to the public key certificate created for a device, via the AWS_IOT_POLICY environment variable in the table below.
+See the required statements in `doc/policy.json` and a [screenshot](doc/iot-messaging-policy.png), and the IoT Core policy [documentation](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policies.html) for background.

-You also must define an AWS Role with permissions to run the Lambda function as described in the table below.
+You also must define an AWS IAM Role with permissions to run the Lambda function as described by the AWS_ROLE_ARN entry in the table below.
+See an [example screenshot](doc/iam-provision-role.png).

 ### Development setup
 Clone the [balena-io-examples/aws-iot-provision](https://github.com/balena-io-examples/aws-iot-provision) repository.

-The sections below show how to use the [node-lambda](https://github.com/motdotla/node-lambda) project to test the provisioning function locally and deploy to AWS Lambda.
-You must provide the environment variables described in the table below for use in files for test/deployment.
+The sections below show how to use the [node-lambda](https://github.com/motdotla/node-lambda) tool to test the provisioning function locally and deploy to AWS Lambda.
+You will provide the environment variables described in the table below in files used for test/deployment.
+We include example files to help you get started.

 | Name        |    Value    |
 |-------------|-------------|